Nest of the Monarch

 Published 16 April 2019

-In this "riveting" (Publishers Weekly, starred review) conclusion to the Dark Talents series, Kim Tavistock is undercover in Berlin as the wife of a British diplomat but when she uncovers a massive conspiracy that could change the course of the war, she's the only one in a position to stop it.
+Kim Tavistock, undercover in Berlin as the wife of a British diplomat, uncovers a massive conspiracy that could change the course of the war—and she’s the only one in position to stop it in the electrifying conclusion to the Dark Talents series.

 November, 1936.
-Kim Tavistock is in Berlin for her first Continental mission for SIS, the British intelligence service.
+Kim Tavistock is in Berlin on her first Continental mission for SIS, the British intelligence service.
 Her cover: a sham marriage to a handsome, ambitious British consul.
-Kim makes a diplomatic party circuit with him, hobnobbing with Nazi officials hoping for a spill that will unlock a secret operation called Monarch.
-Berlin is a glittering city celebrating Germany's resurgence, but Nazi brutality darkens the lives of many.
-When Kim befriends Hannah Linz, a member of the Jewish resistance, she sets events in motion that will bring her into the center of a vast conspiracy.
+Kim makes the diplomatic party circuit with him, hobnobbing with Nazi officials, hoping for a spill that will unlock a secret operation called Monarch.
+Berlin is a glittering city celebrating Germany’s resurgence, but Nazi brutality darkens the lives of many.
+When Kim befriends Hannah Linz, a member of the Jewish resistance, she sets in motion events that will bring her into the center of a vast conspiracy.

 Serpent in the Heather